theahettasch/GT-Trio/README.md

 ```
 or
 ```
 #Run on SLURM cluster.
-Required memory and threads is defined individually in each snakemake rule.
+Required memory and threads is allready defined individually in each snakemake rule.

 #!/usr/bin/env bash
 #SBATCH --job-name=GT-Trio